robsann/robsann/README.md

 <br>

 ## 💾 TCP vs UDP
-TCP (Transmission Control Protocol) is a connection-oriented and reliable transport layer protocol, ensuring data integrity and ordered delivery.
+TCP (Transmission Control Protocol) is a connection-oriented and reliable transport layer protocol, that ensures data integrity and ordered delivery.
 UDP (User Datagram Protocol) is a connectionless and lightweight transport layer protocol that sacrifices reliability for reduced latency, making it suitable for real-time applications where occasional data loss is acceptable.

 <div align="center">
 <img src='images/tcp_vs_udp.png' width="75%">